MicrosoftDocs/cpp-docs/docs/windows/creating-an-icon-or-other-image-image-editor-for-icons.md

 1. Select **Save**.

-## Converting an Image From One Format to Another
+### To convert an image from one format to another

-You can open GIF or JPEG images in the **Image** editor and save them as bitmaps.
+You can open GIF or JPEG images in the **Image Editor** and save them as bitmaps.
 Also, you can open a bitmap file and save it as a GIF or JPEG.
 Images you work with need not be part of a project for editing in the development environment (see [stand-alone image editing](../windows/editing-an-image-outside-of-a-project-image-editor-for-icons.md)).

-### To convert an image from one format to another

-1. Open the image in the **Image** editor.
+1. Open the image in the **Image Editor**.

-1. From the **File** menu, choose **Save *filename* As**.
+1. Go to menu **File** > **Save *filename* As**.

 1. In the **Save File As** dialog box, in the **File name** box, type the file name and the extension that denotes the format you want.

 1. Select **Save**.

-## To add a new image resource to an unmanaged C++ project
+### To add a new image resource to an unmanaged C++ project

-1. In [Resource View](../windows/resource-view-window.md), right-click your .rc file, then choose **Insert Resource** from the shortcut menu.
-(If you already have an existing image resource in your .rc file, such as a cursor, you can simply right-click the **Cursor** folder and select **Insert Cursor** from the shortcut menu.)
+1. In [Resource View](../windows/resource-view-window.md), right-click your .rc file, then choose **Insert Resource**.
+If you already have an existing image resource in your .rc file, such as a cursor, you can simply right-click the **Cursor** folder and select **Insert Cursor**.

    > [!NOTE]
    > If your project doesn't already contain an .rc file, please see [Creating a New Resource Script File](../windows/how-to-create-a-resource-script-file.md).